 It sounds overwhelming to suggest that we are confronting everything.
 However, everything does seem to surround us.
 Everything literally includes everything; obviously.
 Let’s step back from this terrifying vision of taking on the universe through confrontation.
 Now let’s look at anything or anyone; do this with more than just the eyes.
 Experiencing this moment as yourself, then as the other object and then as the one universal self.
 You may sense that everything within close proximity and beyond becomes a deep conscious; spiritual occurrence.

 It is possible to do this in each moment; as impossible as that may sound.
 This requires a shift in observation; nothing more, nothing less.
 You may discover something astonishing when you have practiced shifting your awareness from yourself, to the object and as the oneness of life.
 Eventually you may realize that there has always only been the one true self.

-“You are confronting what you are to become what you are.”
+You are confronting what you are, to become what you are.

-I opened it and there was a fly that actually seemed to be waiting in anticipation for me to open it.
-It tried to fly in the window.
-I stopped it before it fly inside.
-I forgot the little Buddha in me in that moment.
-I became frustrated.
-I told myself that there is no way I want a fly in the house now.
-I walked to the terrace door to open it; still frustrated about the fly.
-I open the terrace door.
-A fly (I am sure it was the same one) fly passed me into the house like a flying rocket.
+I opened it and there was a fly that actually seemed to be waiting in anticipation to come inside.
+It tried to fly in the window and I stopped it by swatting it outside.
+I forgot the little Buddha in me in that moment and became frustrated.
+Then I told myself that there is no way I wanted a fly in the house.
+I keep the bedroom window closed and walked to the terrace door to open it; still frustrated about the fly.
+I open the door and a fly (I am sure it was the same one) flew past me into the house like a rocket.

 You will always be the totality of anything; no matter what you experience or confront.